pydata/xarray/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] New functions/methods are listed in `api.rst`

 <sub>By default, the upstream dev CI is disabled on pull request and push events.
-You can override this behavior per commit by adding a `[test-upstream]` tag in the first line of the commit message.</sub>
+You can override this behavior per commit by adding a `[test-upstream]` tag to the first line of the commit message.</sub>